gharbihoussem/SQL-Data-Warehouse-Analytics-Project/README.md

   Each script focuses on a specific analytical theme and demonstrates best practices for SQL queries.

   ---
-# 🛡️ License
+🏳️ License
 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

-# 🌟 About Me
+🔖 About Me
 Hi there!
-I'm Baraa Khatib Salkini, also known as Data With Baraa.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!

-Let's stay in touch!
-Feel free to connect with me on the following platforms:
+I'm Houssem Gharbi, i'm a Junior Data Engineer passionate about building scalable data solutions and deriving actionable insights.
+I enjoy transforming raw data into meaningful stories that drive decision-making.
+This project reflects my skills and interest in creating efficient data pipelines and analytics platforms.